 Bring-Your-Own-Device or "BYOD" allows students and staff to connect their personally-owned wireless capable device (phone, tablet, laptop, etc...) to the school district's wireless network.
 Before using BYOD, please review BISD policies and procedures.
 To connect to our BYOD network, devices must first be enrolled with our system.
-Devices can be enrolled from anywhere they have Internet access whether in-district or not.
+Devices can be enrolled from anywhere with Internet access, whether in-district or outside of the district.

 Once enrolled, the device will have access to the BYOD network for 1 year.
-After a year, device enrollments will expire and will need to be enrolled again.The district now also offers an open wireless network (BISD-OPEN-WIFI).
-However, students and staff may prefer to connect to the BYOD network as it will grant them access to more resources.Off-campus or using personal data:
+After a year, device enrollments will expire and you will need to be enrolled again.The district now also offers an open wireless network (BISD-OPEN-WIFI).
+However, students and staff may prefer to connect to the BYOD network as it will grant access to more websites and resources.Off-campus or using personal data plan:

 - On your device, go to: http://bisd303.org/enroll